discrete-notes/discrete-notes.github.io/_posts/2020-09-15-patterns-story-2.md

 same kind of perspective as Mauricio and Christopher from the previous post).

-I was quite depressed to discover that I had work all this weeks in vain, and José (Correa) told me something like: "it's actually good news: if people have already answered our questions, it means that we have good questions and that's the most important part."...
+I was quite depressed to discover that I had worked all this weeks in vain, and José (Correa) told me something like: "It's actually good news: if people have already answered our questions, it means that we have good questions and that's the most important part."
+(At the time I was completely convinced, that this was good news!)

 In the end, we could strengthen our results in various ways (more general rectangle configurations, faster algorithm, results about integrality gap etc.), and it became my first paper.

-Meanwhile, I had been playing with the kind of characterization we had, with forbidden configurations on an ordering, which is the main topic of this series.
+Meanwhile, I had been playing with the kind of characterization we had, with forbidden configurations and an ordering, which is the main topic of this series.
 More in the next posts.

-## Yet another group and end of the geometric part
+## Epilogue about diagonal rectangle graphs

 Believe it or not, yet another group had been "discovering" the same graph class at the same period.
 This we learned from Hixon's thesis,